 Elephants live up to 70 years old and what’s interesting is they live longer out in the wild than in captivity.
 This is down to their emotional instincts.
 Being out in the wild, they are free to roam wherever their souls may take them.

-Elephants feel emotional pain and are saddened when another elephant passes away.
+Elephants feel emotional pain when another elephant passes away.
 They turn temporarily mute and mourn another elephant’s death.
 Elephants also use their trunk to cover dead relatives with soil and grass.

 It should be no big surprise that they are very intelligent animals, and no wonder, having this amount of brain capacity lodged between two humongous ears.

 They’re able to store information such as social learning skills and remember things for many years.
-They can recognise other elephants they met on the African savannah many moons ago.
+They can recognize other elephants they met on the African savannah many moons ago.

 Just like in the elephant scene from the Jungle Book, when all the elephants line up in order of age and size, there is a hierarchy among the elephant social structure.